vitoriagalli/42libasm_tester/README.md

 #### Build Instructions

 Clone this repo into libasm root's directory.\
-Make sure your Makefile has the `make re` rule, and `make bonus` rule if you want to test the bonus functions.
+Make sure your Makefile has the `make re` rule, and `make bonus` rule if you want to test the bonus functions.\
+Both adding the objects to the `libasm.a` library.

 ```bash
 $ git clone https://github.com/vscabell/42libasm_tester.git